FAQ’s

 Where are you based?

-The Congregation for Sacred Practices has Ministries based in the San Francisco Bay Area, Washington DC, and Denver, CO.
+The Congregation for Sacred Practices has Ministries based in the San Francisco Bay Area, Washington DC, and Colorado.
 We are ever evolving as we continue to train Ministers from around the country and expand our sacred practices.

 What Sacraments Do You Use?